 The spacious family bathroom has a P-shaped shower bath with mixer shower over, shower screen, hand basin, toilet, extractor, heated towel rail and electric heater.
 With tiling to all splash back areas and 3 north facing windows with views the rear of the property.
 The bathroom has solid chestnut flooring and an exposed "A" frame.

-The lounge is fitted with an inset wood burner, the bedrooms and bathroom have wall mounted electric heaters.
-For winter lets logs are available, payable local.
+The lounge is fitted with an inset woodburner, the bedrooms and bathroom have wall mounted electric heaters.
+Electric heating is for winter lets only.
+For winter lets logs are available, payable on site.

-Free to air English satellite 42" smart LCD tv, dvd/cd, wi-fi.
-Shared heated pool - open May to September inclusive.
-Childrens swings, slides and climbing frame.
-Children can play in the woods, letting their imagination run wild and plenty of den making opportunities.
-Each cottage has its own bbq and quality teak garden furniture, barbecuing with your fellow guests are a great way to meet people.
+Free to air English satellite tv, French terrestrial tv, 42" LCD tv, dvd player.
+Well stocked bookcase and a selection of board games.
+Shared heated pool - open May to September inclusive and open from 10.30 until 19.30 daily, weather permitting.
+The children have a swing and slide activity apparatus or they can play in the woods, letting their imagination run wild and there are plenty of den making opportunities.
+Each cottage has its own BBQ and BBQ's with fellow guests are always popular.

-Close to fishing, golf, horse riding, wonderful medieval towns, beaches and attractions, and with Brittany Cycle Tours based on site Couetilliec offers a wide range of activities for everyone to enjoy!
+Close to fishing, golf, horse riding, wonderful medieval towns, beaches and many other attractions, Couetilliec offers a wide range of activities for everyone to enjoy!

-A shared heated pool with Roman steps for ease of entry - open May to September inclusive.
+A shared heated pool with Roman steps for ease of entry - open May to September inclusive and open from 10.30 until 19.30 daily, weather permitting.
 There are sweeping expanses of lawn surrounding Couetilliec: plenty of room for bbqs, football, etc. The swimming pool is also flanked by a large lawns with woodland beyond.
 The woodland has many tracks to explore with a huge meadow and a stream running along the bottom of the property.
 With 30 acres of private grounds to explore you can spend days in the grounds especially if you like nature, photography and art.
 With zero light pollution stargazing comes naturally.